MicrosoftDocs/learn/learn-pr/azure/intro-to-migrating-aspnet-apps-azure/includes/4-investigate-migration-assistants-and-options.md

 :::image type="content" source="../media/4-web-app-azure.png" alt-text="Web app architecture hosted on Azure with app plan, DNS, resource group, and databases.":::

-The app will user other resources as well, such as:
+The app will use other resources as well, such as:

 - Networking resources to provide access to the web application through the standard port 80 or HTTPS port 443.
 Networking also provides options for DNS and public IP addressing configurations.
 - Monitoring and logging options for the service.